iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-buildIApp.md

 <div class="hero">
   <div class="hero-content">
     <h2>Time to build!</h2>
-    <p>Let's build an iExec App that can process protected data in a secure environment.</p>
+    <p>Let's build an iApp that can process protected data in a secure environment.</p>
   </div>
 </div>

 <div class="solution-note-purple">
-<p>An iExec App (iApp) runs in a Trusted Execution Environment (TEE), it can process data in a secure environment.</p>
+<p>An iApp runs in a Trusted Execution Environment (TEE), it can process data in a secure environment.</p>
 </div>

 This guide will help you set up, test, deploy and run your iApp using the